Andrew-EKrause/RBB-Restaurant-Webpage/README.md

 ## **NOTE:**

-The images used in this project were not created or taken by me.
+The images used in this project were not created by me.
 I created the webpage as part of an assignment for my web design class at the [University of Wisconsin - La Crosse](https://www.uwlax.edu/).
 Therefore, I used images I found online for the Riverside Burger Bash webpage within an academic context.
 I have cited the image sources that I used.
 The image attributions are included in a separate document within this repository labled: "RBB-Image-Attributions".
-YOU STILL NEED TO ADD THIS DOCUMENT!!!!!!
 <p>&nbsp;</p>

 **_@Author: Andrew Krause_** <br/>